Andreas-Hum/numericalts/README.md

 Please note that numerical.ts is currently a work in progress
 ## Features (Planned)

-- Vector operations: Addition, subtraction, dot product, cross product, and more.
 - Matrix operations: Addition, subtraction, multiplication, transpose, determinant calculation, and more.
 - Eigenvalue and eigenvector calculations.
 - Singular value decomposition (SVD).